challengee/ng-ui-components/README.md

 NG-UI-COMPONENTS
 ================

-A collection of angular ui compontents
+A collection of angular ui components